rescript-react-native/rescript-react-native/README.md

   // and will just need to be removed when you won't use git directly anymore "js-post-build": {
     "cmd": "./node_modules/bs-react-native-monorepo/git-monorepo-usage-trick"
+    // if this tricky script doesn't work for you correctly, try
+    // "cmd": "./node_modules/bs-react-native-monorepo/git-monorepo-usage-trick-node"
   }
 }
 ```